FredGandt/RFCRestyle/README.md

 Via the Chrome Web Store at https://chrome.google.com/webstore/detail/rfcrestyle/babdjpjkdmdppnlgjlpgiknmbdblmdbd

 ## Change-Log (latest first):
+* August 29, 2020 - Version 3.0.0
+  * Added the option to keep the Table of Contents open all the time per user request made on the Chrome Web Store.
+  * Slightly increased the ToC's clearence aside the body content.
+  * Jumped to v3 from v2.3 to fix versioning error.

 * July 24, 2019 - Version 2.30
   * Removed "tabs" permission statement in manifest.